top of page

 Santa Monica, CA 90401

-The state-of-the-art space in the Santa Monica Mall features 21,000 square feet and is filled with immersive elements including a full-size helicopter, fire truck, and veterinary clinic.
-The kids get to shop for groceries, eat in a café, play chef, go to the vet, become firefighters, or pretend to be a pilot.
+The state-of-the-art space in the Santa Monica Mall spans 21,000 square feet and is filled with immersive elements, including a full-size helicopter, a fire truck, and a veterinary clinic.
+The kids get to shop for groceries, eat at a café, play chef, visit the vet, become firefighters, or pretend to be pilots.

-"The Together We" section offers group activities and team building, and the "Reflect On" section is where children learn to better connect with nature.
+"The Together We" section offers group activities and team-building exercises, and the "Reflect On" section is where children learn to connect more deeply with nature.
 You’ll also find the “Courage Climber,” an entire level made from nets, which kids find extremely fun to explore.
-There is a separate space for infants to 2 years old kids to explore through touch and is intended to help them strengthen their coordination.
+There is a separate space for infants to 2-year-old kids to explore through touch, and it is intended to help them strengthen their coordination.

 The Museum of Flying features a display and exhibit area of nearly 22,000 square feet.
 The museum features approximately a dozen aircraft chronicling flight from its beginning with a replica Wright Flyer and Lockheed Vega both of which are featured in the film Night at the Museum: Battle of the Smithsonian.